-Malcolm Scerri Ferrante was born in Malta in 1973 and entered the film industry at just 16, gaining hands-on training on set.
-By 19, he had produced his first television series; by 21, he was production managing his first international feature film; and by 30, he had advanced to line producing.
+By 19, he had produced his first television series ("Close Up"); by 21, he was the production manager of his first international feature film ("Merisairas"); and by 30, he had started line producing ("A Different Loyalty" with Sharon Stone).

 In the early 2000s, he was appointed to the Maltese Government’s Film Advisory Board, where he played a key role in advocating for and shaping Malta’s first-ever film financial incentives.